AvirukBasak/render-engine/README.md

 ```

 3. Extract the static library
-The static library and header file should be built in the `cwd`.
+The static library should be located in `build/lib`.
-Copy them to a desired location.
+Copy it to your desired location, along with the header files from `include/`.